 - Intensive Outpatient Programs – IOPs are conducted according to the goals of the person who signed up for the program.
 Right at the start, each patient comes up with well-defined and achievable goals for their treatment, and these will serve as a way to track their progress.
 As the patients reach these milestones during the course of their treatment, the hours they are required to spend on the outpatient facility grows shorter.
 Intensive outpatient programs can involve counseling sessions, membership to a 12-Step program, relapse prevention classes, or group therapy.
 These sessions may take place multiple days a week and last for several hours.

-- Day Programs – Day programs require the patient to stay in an outpatient facility for several hours a day, 5 to 7 days a week.
+- Day or Partial Hospitalization Programs – Day programs require the patient to stay in an outpatient facility for several hours a day, 5 to 7 days a week.
 This type of outpatient treatment requires a high level of commitment, but it also provides patients with a high level of care.
 While at the facility, the patients take part in individual or group therapy.
 At the end of the day, they may go back home or stay in a sober house.
 Unlike other outpatient programs, day programs have a more rigid structure, and signing up for one can prevent the patient from going to work or school.

 - Continuing Care – Patients can also choose to attend continuing care programs in the form of Alcoholics Anonymous or Narcotics Anonymous, among others.
 These programs can help them renew their commitment to sobriety and provide them with encouragement and support when they are going through a tough time.
 Continuing care programs may also serve as after-care programs for those who have completed their inpatient or outpatient rehabilitation.

 Inpatient Care vs. Outpatient Care: Which Is Better?

 Some cases of substance use disorder need the exhaustive treatment that inpatient care can give.
 But others can be remedied with outpatient care.
 The latter proves a great option in the following cases: